- Name of school

 - Tier 2 / Early Help Support in the Community

-In addition we offer ELSA, parent groups and a wide range of workshops on topics such as self-esteem, and anger management and sexual health.
+In addition, we offer ELSA, parent groups and a wide range of workshops on topics such as self-esteem, managing emotions, sexual health, keeping safe and healthy relationships.

-We have a team of Family Outreach worker (FOW) and a Looked after Care (LAC) worker who supports our most vulnerable students and their parents.
+We have a team of Family Outreach workers who support our most vulnerable families.